 - Enterprise Producer: - Metadata for individual Enterprise, Domain X, and Domain Y assets is visible on Oracle Enterprise Repository's Assets screen. - Only Enterprise assets are visible in the Asset Editor (no Asset Editor access to Domain X or Domain Y assets). - The Subscribe, Use/Download, and Edit buttons are visible when viewing the metadata for Enterprise assets. - Can edit and register Enterprise assets in the Asset Editor. - The Use/Download buttons are visible in the metadata display for both Domain X and Domain Y assets.
-However, the Edit button is NOT visible.

-Domain X Producer:

-- Metadata for individual Enterprise and Domain X assets is visible on Oracle Enterprise Repository's Assets screen; Domain Y assets are not visible. - Domain X assets are visible in the Asset Editor (no Asset Editor access to Domain Y or Enterprise assets). - The Subscribe and Use/Download buttons are available when viewing the metadata for Enterprise assets.
+However, the Edit button is NOT visible. - Domain X Producer: - Metadata for individual Enterprise and Domain X assets is visible on Oracle Enterprise Repository's Assets screen; Domain Y assets are not visible. - Domain X assets are visible in the Asset Editor (no Asset Editor access to Domain Y or Enterprise assets). - The Subscribe and Use/Download buttons are available when viewing the metadata for Enterprise assets.
 However, the Edit button is not available. - Can download files from Enterprise assets.

-- The Subscribe, Use/Download, and Edit buttons are visible in the metadata display for Domain X assets. - Can edit and register Domain X assets in the Asset Editor.

-Domain X Consumer:

-- Metadata for individual Enterprise and Domain X assets is visible on Oracle Enterprise Repository's Assets screen.; Domain Y assets are not visible. - The Subscribe and Use/Download buttons are available when viewing the metadata for Enterprise and Domain X assets.
-However, in both cases the Edit button is not available. - Can download files from Enterprise and Domain X assets. - The Subscribe and Use/Download buttons are available when viewing the metadata for Domain X assets.
-However, the Edit.
+- The Subscribe, Use/Download, and Edit buttons are visible in the metadata display for Domain X assets. - Can edit and register Domain X assets in the Asset Editor. - Domain X Consumer: - Metadata for individual Enterprise and Domain X assets is visible on Oracle Enterprise Repository Assets screen.
+Domain Y assets are not visible. - The Subscribe and Use/Download buttons are available when viewing the metadata for Enterprise and Domain X assets.
+However, in both cases the Edit button is not available. - Can download files from Enterprise and Domain X assets. - Domain Y Producer: - Metadata for individual Enterprise and Domain Y assets is visible on Oracle Enterprise Repository's Assets screen; Domain X assets are not visible. - Domain Y assets are visible in the Asset Editor.
+However, there is no Asset Editor access to Domain X and Enterprise assets. - The Subscribe and Use/Download buttons are available when viewing the metadata for Enterprise and Domain Y assets.

-Domain Y Producer:

-- Metadata for individual Enterprise and Domain Y assets is visible on Oracle Enterprise Repository's Assets screen; Domain X assets are not visible. - Domain Y assets are visible in the Asset Editor.
-However, there is no Asset Editor access Domain X and Enterprise assets. - The Subscribe and Use/Download buttons are available when viewing the metadata for Enterprise and Domain Y assets.
 However, in both cases the Edit button is not available. - Can download files from Enterprise and Domain Y assets.